The Clean Energy Jobs Act

 Expands energy efficiency programs for low-income communities to $53 million per year.

 Creates the Electric Vehicle (EV) Access for All initiative with an annual budget of $7.5 million per year in funding for investments in electric shuttle pilots in transit deserts, electric vehicle car-sharing programs, and to assist low-income buyers purchasing new or used electric vehicles.

 Improvements to Illinois Solar for All Implementation

-Addresses concerns with existing Solar for All implementation by creating a separate multi-family housing sub-program and empowering the Program Administrator to help find and qualify potential Solar for All customers.
+Addresses concerns with existing program implementation by creating a separate multi-family housing sub- program and by empowering the Program Administrator to help find and qualify Solar for All customers.

-Builds critically important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program.
-This will help improve wrap-around services that combine multiple programs.
+Builds important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program to provide wrap-around services to customers.